MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 ---
-title:  Use a model in AI Builder -  AI Builder | Microsoft Docs
+title:  Use your AI Builder model-  AI Builder | Microsoft Docs
 description: Provides steps by step instructions about how to use your model in AI Builder.
 author: Dean-Haas
 manager: kvivek